Svyazinvest: History

 In November 1999 Svyazinvest's board of directors amended the company charter and turned it into a management company.
 As part of the measures to assign the status of a management company to Svyazinvest work got under way to improve procedures to manage associates, specifically by consolidating companies located in one region.

+In 2001-2002, Svyazinvest merged over 80 regional and local telecommunications companies to form seven mega-regional operators: Southern Telecom, CenterTelecom, Dalsvyaz, North-West Telecom, Sibirtelecom, Uralsvyazinform and VolgaTelecom.
+These entities operated under the Svyazinvest umbrella, providing local, long-distance, and international telecommunications services throughout Russia, with Rostelecom connecting their networks as the long-distance telecom operator.

 In 2004, George Soros sold his stake in Svyazinvest to Len Blavatnik for $650 million.

+On February 10, 2009, Malofeev, who allegedly was countering the influences of Alisher Usmanov by acting as the money man supporting the interests of Igor Shchyogolev through Malofeev's Marshall Capital, became a member of the Board of Directors of Svyazinvest OJSC while it was closely associated with Igor Shchyogolev and which led to the union of Svyazinvest with Rostelecom.

 In April 2011, Svyazinvest subsidiaries were transferred to Rostelecom.

 In May 2011 with Igor Shchyogolev's support, Alexander Trubetskoy became chairman of the board and Vadim Semyonov, who is a citizen of both Canada and Russia, became CEO of Svyazinvest on 3 November 2010 replacing Evgeny Yurchenko because Yurchenko refused to support Konstantin Malofeev's decisions calling Malofeev "Russia's great raider" («великим рейдером России»).

+On October 1, 2013 Svyazinvest joined OJSC Rostelecom.